Chart Color Schemes

 Camperdown - Darlington features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Camperdown-Darlington, as per the latest Census data, 4.4% of dwellings were houses while 95.6% consisted of semi-detached homes, apartments and other types.
-This compares to Sydney metropolitan areas where only 2.3% were houses and 97.7% other dwellings.
-Home ownership in Camperdown-Darlington stood at 17.6%, with mortgaged properties at 24.3% and rented ones at 58.1%.
-The median monthly mortgage repayment was $3,000, significantly higher than the Sydney metro average of $2,705.
-Weekly rent median in Camperdown-Darlington was $600 compared to Sydney's $550.
-Nationally, mortgage repayments averaged $1,863 and rents were at $375.
+In Camperdown-Darlington, as per the latest Census evaluation, 4.4% of dwellings were houses while 95.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metropolitan areas where only 2.3% of dwellings are houses and 97.7% are other types.
+Home ownership in Camperdown-Darlington stood at 17.6%, significantly higher than the Sydney metro average.
+The remaining dwellings were either mortgaged (24.3%) or rented (58.1%).
+The median monthly mortgage repayment in the area was $3,000, considerably higher than the Sydney metro average of $2,705 and the national average of $1,863.
+Meanwhile, the median weekly rent figure stood at $600, which is substantially higher than both the Sydney metro average of $550 and the national average of $375.

 Frequently Asked Questions - Housing